 - by staff members of the college community specific to their own areas of expertise

-- Administers the Accuplacer placement exam for English and mathematics to students
+- Administers placement for English and mathematics to students

 - Explains placement results to students

-- Click here to review the Academic Success Center services
+- Click here to review the Academic Advising Center services

 The Faculty Academic Advisor

 - Helps students define realistic educational goals.